 There are many structures in the neck which may cause issues with a nerve.
 Inflammation around the nerve may apply pressure to the nerve.
 Arthritis in the joints of the neck can cause inflammation and degenerative changes to the joints may cause compression as well.
 The disk between each vertebrae in the neck can become inflamed or even herniated and apply pressure to a nerve.

 How Can You Tell if You Have a Pinched Nerve in the Neck?

 If there is pain, numbness, or weakness in the shoulder, arm, or hand that does not change with movement of the arm, this may indicate the pain is referred from another source.
 If the symptoms change with movement of the neck, the problem may be in the neck.
 This can be more thoroughly examined by a skilled clinician.
-A Nerve Conduction Study may be done as well, to determine the source of the symptoms.
+A Nerve Conduction Study can be done as well, to determine the source of the symptoms.
 Other imaging of the neck, such as X-rays and MRIs may be appropriate depending on the symptoms and severity.

-How do you Fix a Pinched Nerve in the Neck?
+How Do you Fix a Pinched Nerve in the Neck?